-The attacker modifies (part of) its own or another application code when an application package is transmitted to the card for installation.
+The attacker modifies (part of) its own or another application code when an application CAP file is transmitted to the card for installation.
 See #.INTEG-APPLI-CODE for details.
 Directly threatened asset(s): D.APP CODE.

 T.INTEG-APPLI-DATA